pez57/faceplant/README.md

     * Solution was to add `enctype="multipart/form-data"` attribute to the form.
 * Unauthenticated users could access Add and Edit urls
     * Solution was to use the `LoginRequiredMixin` mixin in my Add, Edit and Delete views.
+* Summernote text fields not responsive
+    * Solution was to add custom CSS media query to resize the Iframe for smaller screens.

 ### Existing Bug
 There is one issue regarding the footer on some pages.
 The footer can have blank space below it if the content does not fill the display.
 I will fix this in the future as it does not intefere with the overall funtionality of the application.

+## Future Improvements
+There is further functionality and improvements I would like to implement:
+* User profile
+    * Users will be able to have their own profile page with dashboard
+    * Links to their own published recipes
+    * A favourites section
+    * Notifications for likes and comments on their recipes
+* Favourites
+    * User ability to click a favourite button on recipes
+* Styled Admin Page
+    * Admin page to reflect the styling of the main site
+* Improve Lighthouse Performance Score